 The most that can be spent in a given year is \$4,000,000.
 There is flexibility to increase the amount of funding for each year, which could help cover unexpected costs.
-There is no flexibility to decrease the amount of funding for 2010, 2011, and 2012 since the federal funding requires a 20% match and the amount of money needed from the County is not guaranteed at this time.
+There is no flexibility to decrease the amount of funding for 2011 and 2012 since the federal funding requires a 20% match for construction related costs and the amount of money needed from the County is not guaranteed at this time.
+Funding could be decrease in 2015 since Public Works does not currently have any dedicated CMAQ funding or a specific project identified, but decreasing the available funding would reduce the amount of federal funding the City could apply for and it could reduce or even delay any improvements on the communication network.